Dear Dr. Dave and Dr. Dee,

 The problem with high blood pressure is often there are no symptoms until the high blood pressure leads to problems such as stroke, heart failure, heart attack, or kidney disease

-The American Heart Association (www.americanheart.org) estimates that one-third of adults in the U.S. has high blood pressure but does not know it.
+The American Heart Association (www.americanheart.org) estimates that one-third of adults in the U.S. have high blood pressure but do not know it.
 High blood pressure is also called the silent killer and this is why blood pressure must be checked.
+Adult high blood pressure is defined as equal to or greater than 140 mm Hg systolic pressure or greater than or equal to 90 mm Hg diastolic pressure (AHA, 2008).

 Early diagnosis and treatment are essential.
 Your physician can measure your blood pressure (blood flow resistance) to see if you have high blood pressure (hypertension).
 If so, there are medications to help lower your blood pressure.
 Lifestyle changes can also help lower blood pressure such as eating properly and maintaining a healthy weight.